betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 Flying to the moon and returning safely involved *long periods of boredom punctuated by moments of extreme peril*.
 A mission was divided into phases by *velocity change maneuvers* or *burns* of the main engines.
 A complete mission involved around 11 burns.
-For each maneuver, there was a corresponding *major mode program*, to handle it.
+For each maneuver there was a corresponding *major mode program*, to handle it.
 For every phase of the mission, *the AGC had an app for that*.<sup>[65]</sup>

 By far the most critical sequence of maneuvers occurred during lunar landing.
-It was divided into 4 phases (pictured below left) depending on the balance of automated and manual control the astronauts required; Powered Descent (major mode P63), Approach (P64), Terminal Descent (P66) and Touchdown (P68).<sup>[6]</sup>
+It was divided into four phases (pictured below left) depending on the balance of automated and manual control the astronauts required: Powered Descent (major mode P63), Approach (P64), Terminal Descent (P66) and Touchdown (P68).<sup>[6]</sup>
 Examples of other mode mode programs were Trans Lunar Injection (P15), Return To Earth (P37), Ballistic Re-entry (P66).